Group and ungroup data

 Ungroup data with ungroup

-The ungroup method is the reverse of groupBy.
-It expands content from arrays or vectors and builds a new set of rows from it.
+The ungroup method is the opposite of groupBy.
+It expands content from arrays or vectors into columns of singular values and builds a new set of rows from it.
 The method takes optional columns as input.
 If no inputs are supplied, all array or vector columns are expanded.
 If one or more columns are given as input, only those columns will have their array values expanded into new rows.

 The example below shows how ungroup reverses the groupBy operation used to create applesByClassAndDiet when no columns are given as input.
 Notice how all array columns have been expanded, leaving a single element in each row of the resultant table: